ellamguest/attention-economy/posts/competition.md

 The creates what Wu calls a 'blind spot' to markets where companies give away their product for 'free'.

-*Add background on the SSNIPS test*

-Wu offers the "*Attentional* Small but Significant and Non-Transitory Increase in Price" or A-SSNIPS test.

 ### Substitution

 Wu then suggests that that concept of substitution can then be used to define the relevant market.
 His example here is Google Maps, Waze, and Apple Maps which are pretty clear cut substitutes for each other.
 Various national competition regulators considered the legality of Google's acquisition of Waze in 2013, but none blocked it.
 In February 2020 the FTC announced it would re-examine the acquisition but nothing seems to have come of that [cite, update?].